igalic/blag/contents/igors/portfolio.md

 * At Puppetconf 2014 I held a talk about [Puppet Types & Providers](https://brainsware.org/blog/8-types-providers)

-* At the 2015 Puppetconf I got to talk about Voxpupuli at the Contributor Summit, and was one of the MVP finalists.
+* I got to talk about Voxpupuli at the Puppet Contributor Summit 2015, and was voted one of the MVP finalists at Puppet Conf in that year.

 # Personal